Yasmah-Adad: Criticism from his family

-Yasmah-Adad is most well known for the criticism he received from his father.
+Yasmah-Adad is best known for the criticism he received from his father.
 Yasmah-Adad was accused of being lazy, self indulgent and not applying himself to his kingly duties.
 He was once chided for dallying with women and abandoning his duties for his sexual pleasures.
 The correspondence between the father and sons was found in the archives of the city of Mari and provides an interesting and at times humorous look into the dynamics of this family.
-He was ridiculed frequently by both his brother Ishme-Dagan and his father and was accused of inactive leadership over his district.
-Yasmah-Adad's character was attacked within a letter from his father Shamshi-Adad I, which states, "How long do we have to guide you in every matter?
+Yasmah-Adad was ridiculed frequently by both his brother Ishme-Dagan and his father, and accused of inactive leadership over his district.
+His character was attacked in a letter from his father, which asks, "How long do we have to guide you in every matter?
 Are you a child, and not an adult?
 Don't you have a beard on your chin?
 When are you going to take charge of your house?
 Don't you see that your brother is leading vast armies?
 So, you too, take charge of your palace, your house!"
 Another letter from his father indicates Shamshi-Adad I's irritation with his youngest son's behavior, comparing Yasmah-Adad to his older brother, a successful warrior: "While here your brother is victorious, down there you lie about among the women."
-Many of these critiques arose from Yasmah-Adad's failure to perform the political duties that were his to deal with, regardless of what his father was doing.
-It was Yasmah-Adad's responsibility to fill certain positions within his district, such as appointing a governor of Terqa, or delegating the position of mayor for the Mari palace, and his failure to fulfill these duties was the basis of many of his father's terse letters.
+Many of these critiques arose from Yasmah-Adad's failure to perform his political duties, regardless of what his father was doing.
+It was Yasmah-Adad's responsibility to fill certain positions in his district, such as a governor of Terqa, and to delegate the position of mayor for the Mari palace, and his failure to fulfill these duties was the basis of many of his father's terse letters.

-Yasmah-Adad's critiques did not come solely from his father; however, as is demonstrated in several correspondences between him and his older brother.
+Yasmah-Adad's critiques did not come solely from his father, as correspondence between him and his older brother demonstrates.
 Ishme-Dagan scolds his brother, "Why are you setting up a wail about this thing?
-That is not great conduct," and eventually advises him to communicate with their father through him as intermediary.
-This might have been out of a desire to help his younger brother, but it could also have been a maneuver to gain Ishme-Dagan more political standing.
+That is not great conduct", and advises him to communicate with their father through him as intermediary.
+This might have been out of a desire to help his younger brother, but could also have been a maneuver to gain Ishme-Dagan more political standing.
 He indicates his desire to be the intermediary between his brother and father in letters with such phrases as, "Write me what you are intending to write to the king, so that, where possible, I can advise you myself."

-Another example of the complicated, strained relationship between the brothers is found in a letter written by Yasmah-Adad to his brother Ishme-Dagan:
+Another example of the complicated, strained relationship between the brothers is found in a letter by Yasmah-Adad to Ishme-Dagan: